 But right now there is a developing situation which hopefully will clear peacefully.

 INSKEEP: Fred Bever, I want to understand what you're seeing there as best you understand it.
 You're describing police entering a building with shotguns drawn and in the last few minutes you said they set up a perimeter around that building.
 We did hear the police might be going door to door.
 So is it your sense that they think there is someone of interest in there?
 Or that they are simply searching house to house to house?

-BEVER: This is more intense than the house to house search has been.
+BEVER: This is more intense than the house-to-house search has been.
 They are very alert and attentive.
-They've pushed bystanders and the press away.
+They've pushed bystanders and press away.
 And they're trying to figure out what's going on.
 There's something that has their attention in here.
 No word on what it is.

 GREENE: And Fred Bever, keep telling us what you're seeing.
 How many police are there and, I mean, are they - they seem like they're trying to enter the building right now or standing outside?

 BEVER: They're - we saw a few go in about 10 minutes ago, a mix of state and local police.
 And the presence has been growing.
-They just brought in several dogs, bomb sniffing dogs, presumably.
-And that is the thing right here.
+They just brought in several dogs, bomb-sniffing dogs presumably.
+And that is the scene right here.
 There are probably 10 to 12 police standing, looking up at the building, inspecting the grounds around it.
 I don't know how many may be inside it.
 It's quiet.

 JEFF BRADY, BYLINE: Right.
 We saw all those - we saw those pictures yesterday.
 Remember, there was one person with a dark cap on and there was one person with a white ball cap on backwards.
 That second person, the one with the white cap, is the one they're looking for now and they're telling people who live in the Watertown area and surrounding to stay in their home.